Bearskin Airlines: History

 From then on, other scheduled flights were progressively added, first to Thunder Bay, followed by Kenora and Winnipeg.
 This was also the period when the Government of Ontario began constructing new airfields that would make the northern communities accessible year-round.
 Therefore, in the late 1970s to the early 1980s, Bearskin made the transition of bush planes to wheeled commuter planes.
+It entered into a commercial agreement with Air Ontario and joined Aeroplan in fall 1988.

-Following the collapse of NorOntair in 1996, Bearskin picked up over two thirds of that carrier's routes, thereby adding scheduled service to all the major northern Ontario cities.
+In the 1990s, Bearskin operated between Thunder Bay and Minneapolis–Saint Paul for almost three years.
+Following the collapse of NorOntair in 1996, Bearskin picked up over two-thirds of that carrier's routes, thereby adding scheduled service to all the major northern Ontario cities including Marathon, Timmins and Wawa.
 Three years later, it expanded operations to destinations in northern Manitoba.

-In 2003, it sold its routes and assets servicing northern First Nations communities to Wasaya Airways.
-This marked as a break with its bush flying background to focus on becoming a regional carrier.
+In September 2001, Bearskin launched its route between Toronto-Buttonville and Ottawa with seven daily roundtrips on weekdays and three daily roundtrips on weekends.
+This was followed by Toronto-Buttonville and Sudbury route with three daily roundtrips in April 2003.
+In July 2003, it sold its routes and assets servicing northern First Nations communities to Wasaya Airways for $18 million.
+This marked a break from its bush flying background to focus on becoming a regional carrier.
+It withdrew its service between Toronto-Buttonville and Ottawa in August 2004 due to competition from major carriers.
+Sudbury received major connectivity improvement in April 2006.
+Bearskin launched a new route between Ottawa and Waterloo in October 2007.

-It was owned by Harvey Friesen (President), Cliff Friesen (Executive Vice-President), Karl Friesen (Vice President of Operations), Rick Baratta (Vice President of Finance) and Brad Martin (Director of Operations), but in 2010 it was sold to Exchange Income Corporation (EIC) for $32 million.
+It was owned by Harvey Friesen (president), Cliff Friesen (executive vice-president), Karl Friesen (vice president of operations), Rick Baratta (vice president of finance) and Brad Martin (director of operations).
+In 2010 it was sold to Exchange Income Corporation (EIC) for $32 million.
 EIC also owns Calm Air, Perimeter Aviation, PAL Airlines, Keewatin Air, and several other non-airline companies.
-Bearskin has 240 employees.
+Bearskin had 240 employees in 2007.

 As of April 1, 2014, all service at Region of Waterloo Airport (YKF) and Ottawa Airport (YOW) was cancelled, affecting seven routes and significantly decreased the flight operations.
 The company indicated that a softening mining sector and high tech sectors (such as BlackBerry) were to blame for cutting the routes.
 Additional factors included the introduction of new competitors (such as Porter Airlines).
 The company indicated that it is refocusing on northwestern and northeastern routes in Northern Ontario.

 Bearskin is a major provider of flights for Hope Air, a charity that organizes free non-emergency medical flights for people in financial need, particularly from remote communities.